-Testability is a major quality factor for producing high quality software.
+INTRODUCTION: Testability is a major quality factor for producing high quality software.
 Lack of testability contributes to increased test and maintenance effort.
 The IEEE Standard Glossary defines testability as the degree to which a system or component makes possible the establishment of test Criteria and performance of tests to conclude whether those criteria have been ISO defines it in a parallel way: an attributes of software that bear on the effort needed to validate the software product.
 The most well-known definition of testability is easiness of performing testing.
 The insight provided by software testability is significant for the extent of development life cycle and quality promise.
 Design-for-testability is a very important issue in software engineering.

 Testability is one of the most important factors determining the time and effort required to test software system.
 A lower degree of testability outcome means increased test effort.
 It is essential in the case of Object Oriented designs where control flows are normally not hierarchical; it is costly to redesign a system during implementation or maintenance.
 It has been concluded that Flexibility and Modifiability are the two most important factor affecting software testability measurement at design phase.
-Taking into consideration the significance of their involvement.
+Taking into consideration the significance of their involvement, in this paper we have proposed a model to measure software flexibility at design phase.

 Software Quality is to calculate a process of method and components of a system meeting the necessities that are already specified.
 We can also say that in which it can assemble customers or users necessities also.
 Relatively a single factor, quality in software is best viewed as a tradeoff between a set of different goals.
 Explicit attention to uniqueness of software quality can lead to important savings in software life-cycle costs.

-Distinctiveness of good quality software includes the Completeness, Understand ability.
-Conciseness.
-Portability, Consistency, Maintainability, Testability, Usability and Reliability.
+Distinctiveness of good quality software includes the Understand ability, Completeness, Conciseness, Portability, Consistency, Maintainability, Testability, Usability and Reliability.

 Software metric is one of the significant aspects of software engineering acts as an indicator for software attribute.
 It plays a significant role in understanding the vital concepts in the field of software engineering Software Metrics can be defined by measuring.

 Software metrics explains the activities connected with measurements in software engineering.
 The metrics are practical to software development process and the product so as to get the significant information.
 Software metrics is classified into two types.

-- Static metric - Dynamic metric
+- Static metric . - Dynamic metric •

 Software Testing and debugging is concerned with the discovery of defects regarding the functionality and reliability as defined in a specification or unit test case in static and dynamic environments.
-Software product www.irjet.net p-ISSN: 2395-0072 metrics are used in software analysis to measure the complexity, cohesion, coupling, or other characteristics of the software product.
+Software product metrics are used in software analysis to measure the complexity, cohesion, coupling, or other characteristics of the software product.